 The Route 66 section that goes through Illinois is fantastically done.
 There are lots of signs directing you on your journey, and there’s lots to see visually.
 However, it’s probably not the most photogenic of the sections.
 That said, there are things and places to shoot.

-Officially, Route 66 starts in Chicago.
-So, it’s obvious that from a photography stand point, that’s where the imagery starts.
+Officially, the road starts in Chicago.
+If you’re driving the road from start to finish like we did it’s obvious that from a photography standpoint we start there too.
 I only had one sunrise to get a photo of Chicago.
 But, obviously, there are hundreds of locations for photos in the city.
 So, plan to spend more time here than we did.

 The next section of Route 66 took us into Missouri.
 We landed in St. Louis, and I immediately headed out to photograph “The Gateway to The West” arch.
 It’s such a great place to shoot.
 I found this location and was really happy with what came of it.